likeablegeek/ifc2/README.md

 * [`net`](https://nodejs.org/api/net.html) - core Node module: For establishing TCP socket connections with Infinite Flight to communicate with the Connect v2 API
 * [`events`](https://nodejs.org/api/events.html) - core Node module: For emitting events to calling scripts
 * [`stringview`](https://www.npmjs.com/package/stringview) - `npm` module: Extends Node data views to support string data types

+## Applications using `ifc2`

+The following applications are using `ifc2` and have asked for a link from this README:

+- [PanelNinja](https://flightsim.ninja/#panelninja): A Windows and Mac OS tool for displaying instrument panels for Infinite Flight flights.

+> If you are using `ifc2` and would like to have your application listed here, submit a query through the [FlightSim Ninja support site](https://support.flightsim.ninja/) or contact the author (@likeablegeek) by a direct message in the [Infinite Flight Community](https://community.infiniteflight.com/).

 ## Copyright and License